 This means that eye health and protection should be considered year-round and not limited to summertime living.

 2. The sun sits lower in the sky during winter

 A much less obvious reason wintertime is prime for sunglasses is the change in the angle of the sun.
-During winter, the sun actually sits lower in the sky, leading to more direct exposure of UV rays than in summer months.
-This can be especially problematic when afternoon drive times coincide with the setting winter sun, where UV rays and reflected glare can make for dangerous driving conditions.
+During winter, the sun sits lower in the sky, leading to more direct exposure to UV rays than in the summer months.
+This can be especially problematic when afternoon drive times coincide with the setting of the winter sun, where UV rays and reflected glare can make for dangerous driving conditions.
 Luckily, this can all be avoided by wearing a proper pair of high-quality polarized sunglasses that protect your eyes, improve clarity and contrast and reduce harmful glare.

 3. Sunglasses offer protection from cold winds and dust particles

 Another good reason to carry on wearing your shades during the not-so-sunny months of the year is to create a barrier against icy cold winds and dust particles which could potentially cause harm to your eyes.
 What’s more, wind can cause the moisture in your eyes to dry up, making your eyes feel scratchy and uncomfortable.
 Your shades can help your eyes preserve moisture, which prevents them from becoming dry and irritated.